 Occasionally, restaurants will have a scheduled period of time off to accommodate employee vacations or national holidays.
 These scheduled shut-downs present a valuable time for your seamless flooring contractor to perform their installation.

 Will equipment be moved out of the space?

-A large majority of equipment such as prep tables and parts of the cook line are fairly easy to move.
-In an ideal scenario all equipment is moved out of the kitchen but accounting for the time to move things will often dictate the reality of how much equipment will be moved and if the project needs to be scheduled in multiple phases to allow space for the equipment to be stored while your commercial kitchen flooring system is installed.
+A large majority of equipment, such as prep tables and parts of the cook line are fairly easy to move.
+In an ideal scenario, all equipment is moved out of the kitchen.
+However, you must account for the amount of time it will take to move equipment, as this may affect how the installation will be scheduled.

 What are the typical hours of operation for your kitchen and what days of the week are slower than others?

-Assuming that the seamless flooring installation will take place during a week where the kitchen is not shutting down, it is best to select the slowest days of business to accommodate a few extra hours of downtime to allow additional time for the flooring contractor to perform his work.
+Assuming that the seamless flooring installation will take place during a week when the kitchen is functioning, it is best to select the slowest days of business in order to allow additional time for the flooring contractors to perform their work.

-Most typically an installation will require three days and 8-10 hour shifts depending on the size and scope of the particular restaurant kitchen flooring project.
+Typically, an installation will require three days and 8-10 hour shifts, depending on the size and scope of the particular restaurant kitchen flooring project.

 On occasion, commercial kitchens will rent a temporary freezer truck to store product for a shut-down or modify the menu to accommodate for the installation.

-No matter the situation, your experienced seamless flooring contractor will work with your specific variables to accommodate timelines and other factors outlined in this scheduling for success guide to your restaurant kitchen flooring guide.
+No matter the situation, your experienced seamless flooring contractor will work with your specific variables to accommodate timelines and other factors outlined in this guide.